florist-notes/aicore_s/notes/robotics_ee_hardware/ee_components.md

 <td>Breadboard & Perfboard</td>
 <td><img src="img/electronics/bb.jpg" width=100px></td>
 <td>A breadboard, solderless breadboard, or protoboard is a construction base used to build semi-permanent prototypes of electronic circuits.<br />
- books · scholar · JSTOR (December 2009) (Learn how and when to remove this template message)

 Perfboard is a material for prototyping electronic circuits (also called DOT PCB).
 It is a thin, rigid sheet with holes pre-drilled at standard intervals across a grid, usually a square grid of 0.1 inches (2.54 mm) spacing.
 </td>